-Opioids tend to have more side effects than non-opioid drugs, so they are only given after non-opioid drugs can no longer control pain.
+Opioids tend to have more side effects than non-opioid drugs, so they're only given after non-opioid drugs can no longer control pain.

-While being treated with opioids, avoid alcohol, sleep aids and other medications that cause drowsiness because they can have a harmful interaction.
+While being treated with opioids, avoid alcohol, sleep aids, anti-anxiety medications such as lorazepam (for example, Ativan) and other medications that cause drowsiness because they can have a harmful interaction.

-Some opioid medications contain both opioid and non-opioid drugs.
-For example, Percocet contains oxycodone (an opioid) and acetaminophen.
+Some opioid medications contain both an opioid and an NSAID.
+For example, Percocet contains oxycodone (an opioid) and acetaminophen (an NSAID).

-To ensure you don't take too much of the non-opioid drug, talk with your health care provider before taking any over-the-counter medications, especially those containing acetaminophen or non-steroidal anti-inflammatory drugs (NSAID), such as ibuprofen.
+To ensure you don't take too much of the NSAID, talk with your health care provider before taking any over-the-counter medications, especially NSAIDs, such as ibuprofen.